SmurphPloppa/CTEC295project/README.md

  + split app.py into more modular components to make adding / editing functionality easier
  + can follow other users now
  + can comment on other users tasks and users can view other's comments / replies
- + loginManager authentication added instead of manually checking if user is logged in
+ + loginManager authentication added instead of manually checking if user:active
- +